 These passes can be used on local buses anywhere in England in accordance with the local authority’s scheme.
 The Portsmouth scheme provides free travel during off-peak times (9.30am to 11pm, Monday to Friday), and all-day on weekends and public holidays.
 The bus pass doesn’t cover travel in Wales, Scotland or Northern Ireland.

-If your address, circumstances or appearance have changed since you last received your bus pass, please contact us before 28 February 2020.
+If your address, circumstances or appearance have changed since you last received your bus pass, please contact us.

 We automatically issue concessionary bus passes before they expire, so it is important we have the right information.
 You do not need to contact us if nothing has changed.